2 Peter 1

 3According as his divine power hath given unto us all things that pertain unto life and godliness, through the knowledge of him that hath called us to glory and virtue:

-Peter begins not with demands but with abundance.
+Peter begins with abundance.
 His divine power - the dunamis, the working power of God - has already given you everything.
-Not most things.
-All things.
 All things pertaining to life - the biological, the daily, the ordinary - and to godliness, the spiritual character that reflects God.
-You lack nothing.
-You begin from fullness, not scarcity.
+You begin from fullness.

 You are called to both glory and virtue.
 Glory is the manifest presence and beauty of God.
 Virtue is the moral excellence that flows from becoming like Him.
 These are not separated.
 The more you grow in virtue - in character, in holiness, in love - the more you reflect the glory of God.
 They are two sides of the same transformation.